A Week in Corfu: Sun, Olive Trees, and the Beach Nobody Tells You About

 Pontikonisi (Mouse Island) — a tiny islet near the Kanoni peninsula, 5 km south of Corfu Town.
 The view from the Kanoni lookout above is one of Corfu's most photographed: the whitewashed Vlacherna Monastery on a causeway, Mouse Island's cypress tree behind it, and planes from the nearby airport passing overhead at landing altitude.

 Boat shuttle to the island: €3 round trip.
 The Byzantine chapel is small and simple.
 The whole visit takes 30 minutes.
-The view from above is better than the visit itself, honestly, but both are worth doing.
+The view from above outshines the visit itself, honestly, but both are worth doing.

-Spent the afternoon at an organized beach south of Corfu Town.
+Spend the afternoon at an organized beach south of Corfu Town.
 Lounger and umbrella: €10.
 Read a book.
-Swam.
-Drank a Mythos beer from the beach bar (€4).
-Did nothing.
-Did it well.
+Swim.
+Order a Mythos beer from the beach bar (€4).
+Do nothing.
+Do it well.

-Day 7: Departure and the Things I'll Miss
+Day 7: Departure and the Things You'll Miss

-Final morning walk through Corfu Town's old town.
-The kantounia at 7AM were empty — just cats and sunlight on stone.
-Found a bakery selling tsitsibira, a local ginger beer (non-alcoholic, €2) that's unique to Corfu.
-Had it with a tiropita (cheese pie, €2.50) on a bench in Spianada square.
+Take a final morning walk through Corfu Town's old town.
+The kantounia at 7AM stand empty — just cats and sunlight on stone.
+Find a bakery selling tsitsibira, a local ginger beer (non-alcoholic, €2) unique to Corfu.
+Have it with a tiropita (cheese pie, €2.50) on a bench in Spianada square.

 The airport is 10 minutes from town.
 No drama, no long transfers.

 Rent a car from day one.
-The buses exist but they're infrequent outside Corfu Town.
+The buses exist but run infrequently outside Corfu Town.
 A car opens up the whole island — the hidden beaches, the interior villages, the north coast

 Stay in a village, not Corfu Town.
 The town is great for one day.
 After that, a village on the west coast (Paleokastritsa area) or northeast (Kassiopi) puts you closer to the best swimming

 Bring water shoes.
 Most beaches are pebbly or rocky.
-Sea urchins are real.
-I stepped on one on Day 3 and spent 20 minutes with tweezers
+Sea urchins are real, and a stray one can cost you 20 minutes with tweezers

 Pack a light rain jacket.
 Corfu is the greenest Greek island because it rains — even in shoulder months, brief showers happen

 Four million olive trees.
 Venetian architecture.
 Kumquat everything.
-And Porto Timoni — the double beach nobody told me about that I'll tell everyone about.
+And Porto Timoni — the double beach nobody tells you about, the one you'll end up telling everyone about.

 That's Corfu.